TigerAppsOrg/tiger-junction/prerequisites/README.md

 Wildcard courses are also supported.
 For example, `MAT 2**` would match all courses in the MAT 200s.
 The compiler will automatically expand these into a list of courses.
 Placing a dollar sign before a course code means it can be taken as a corequisite.
 For example, `$MAT 202` means that MAT 202 can be taken as a corequisite.

 ### Special Fields
-The following prerequisite groupings are common and have been given special tags.
-If there is also a reqs, the special tag is anded with it:
+The following prerequisite groupings are common and have been given special tags that can be used like courses in the `reqs` field:
 - `MECH` -- **PHY103 | PHY105 | ISC231 | EGR151** -- classical mechanics is a prerequiste.
 - `EAM` -- **PHY104 | PHY106 | ISC233 | EGR153** -- electricity and magnetism is a prerequisite.
 - `PHYS` -- **MECH & EAM** -- both classical mechanics and electricity and magnetism are prerequisites.